 The Aldermen shall perform the duties and possess the powers prescribed herein or by the general laws of the state for Aldermen.

 The President of the Common Council shall perform all the duties and possess all the powers of an Alderman herein provided for, together with such other powers and duties as are herein or may hereafter be by law provided.
-He shall perform all the duties, and exercise all the powers, conferred upon the President of the Common Council by this Charter.
-The President of the Common Council shall preside at all meetings of the Common Council, and shall appoint all committees thereof; he may vote on all questions, and when he is not present the Common Council may appoint any Alderman in attendance Chairman of the meeting, and at said meeting he shall have the powers of the President.
+The President shall perform all the duties, and exercise all the powers, conferred upon the President of the Common Council by this Charter.
+The President of the Common Council shall preside at all meetings of the Common Council, and shall appoint all committees thereof; the President may vote on all questions, and when the President is absent or unavailable to attend a meeting, the Majority Leader of the Common Council will preside over the meeting, and at said meeting the Majority Leader shall have the powers of the President.

 The general legislative powers of the City for all municipal purposes, except such as may be vested in other boards, commissions or officers of the City, and except as such powers may be limited by the provisions of this Charter or by law, shall be vested in the Common Council; and subject to the limitations herein stated the Common Council shall have authority to govern the City, manage its affairs and provide for the protection, security and welfare of the City, its inhabitants and their property.
 The Common Council shall have power to make such local laws and ordinances as it shall deem necessary to insure the well-being and good order of the City, and to amend the same.
 It may by vote of a majority of all its members, taken by ayes and nays, repeal any local law or ordinance which may have been passed under this Charter or which may have been passed under any previous charter, act or local law.